oestrich/ex_venture/docs/admin/effects.md

 }
 ```

 The amount of damage a usee will be healed for.
-This is boosted by awareness.

 ## stats